What Is a Credit Freeze?

 You can place a TransUnion security freeze by visiting https://freeze.transunion.com.
 Be sure to prepare by having your full name, Social Security number, date of birth, current and previous addresses, email address, and a copy of a government-issued ID, as well as utility, bank or insurance statements on hand.

 To lift a freeze on your TransUnion account, you can likewise visit https://freeze.transunion.com.
 (You’ll be prompted to create an account if you don’t have one.)
 You can also call 888-909-8872 or mail in the Lift section of the Security Freeze Form that was enclosed with your Security Freeze information letter.

 Should You Freeze Your Credit?

-All consumers, fraud victims or not, should monitor their credit.
-At a minimum, it’s important to take advantage of the opportunity to get your credit reports once a year for free from each of the major credit reporting agencies, and to monitor your credit scores each month, which you can do for free at Credit.com.
+It’s a good idea for all consumers, fraud victims or not, to monitor their credit.
+At a minimum, it’s wise to take advantage of the opportunity to get your credit reports once a year for free from each of the major credit reporting agencies, which you can do on AnnualCreditReport.com.
+(You can also view two of your free credit scores on Credit.com.)
 If you do suspect fraud, subscribing to a credit monitoring service with alerts can be useful.